mapzen/vagrant-tiles/README.md

 # vagrant-tiles

-This will set up a vagrant image with all tile components in a single vm.
+This will set up a vagrant image with all the tile components that the Mapzen vector tile service uses running in a single vm.
+This is not meant to be production ready, but merely a demonstration of how the various pieces of an OpenStreetMap vector tile service can fit together.

 ## Prerequisites